What are Public sector super funds?

 - Invalidity and death benefits.
 The PSS offers partial invalidity retirement and death benefits at no cost.
 Additional death and invalidity cover is available for contributing members who are unable to reach their maximum benefits limit at a relatively low cost.

-What are the fees and costs associated with the PSS?
+What are the fees and costs associated with the Public Sector Superannuation Scheme?

 Small differences in both investment performance and fees and costs can have a substantial impact on your long-term returns.

 For example, total annual fees and costs of 2% of your account balance rather than 1% could reduce your return by up to 20% over a 30-year period.

 If you’re a member of the scheme, you don’t pay any administration, switching, exit or any other ongoing administration fees as these costs are covered by your employer (or your former employer if you’re a preserved member).

 Insurance in your super